Seated with Christ in Heavenly Places (Eph. 1 v 20-23, 2 v 6-10).

 Everyone recognises that the young and weak should be governed by God’s law of love but the fear for self-survival is imposed upon them in the classroom does the opposite.
 They are freely introduced to every form of evil through their personal electronic blinkers but the fact that only God is good is censored (Jas.
 1 v 17-26).

-The rebellious who justify their own ideas on right and wrong lose God’s protection (Gen. 35 v 1-5, 2 Sam.
+The Bible warnings and prophecies are based on knowledge (Heb.
+11 v 10); man’s predictions are guesses based on trial and error.
+The rebellious who justify their own ideas on right and wrong stubbornly repeat their errors (Gen. 35 v 1-5, 2 Sam.
 8 v 16, Ezra 8 v 21-23, Mt.
 4 v 10).

-Over 27 wars are ravaging countries and displacing millions; all because the Maker’s handbook has been replaced with the ideas of metaphysical dreamers (Deut.
+Over 27 wars are ravaging countries and displacing millions all because the Maker’s handbook has been replaced with the ideas of metaphysical dreamers (Deut.
 28).

-Like Adam we are meant to ask God’s teacher about anything we do not know (Zech 4 v 11-14, Jn.
-14 v 13-26, 16 v 7-15, 17 v 17-23) not accept the self-elevating reasoning of a fraudster.
 A liberator at Belsen, faced with unimaginable inhumanity, reach the horrible conclusion that anyone who accepted the teaching of a spiritual, demonised man would also do unspeakable, self-degrading evil.

-Ideologies and religions that want to rule the world make all conform to their image so they persecute and kill those the Father seeks to convert into Christ’s image (Rev. 17 v 1-16, 19 v 2-3).
+Ideologies and religions that want to rule the world make all conform to their image (Rev. 17 v 1-16, 19 v 2-3) so they persecute and kill those the Father seeks to convert into Christ’s image (Jn.
+9 v 20-34, 12 v 9-11, 19 v 4-8).
 They are either seducers like Isis as God the Mother or enforcers like her killer son Baal (2 Kg.
 17 v 13-18).

 The nations they dominate produce sexually obsessed people and self-centred god-like-men who are violent bullies (Gen. 3 v 5, 16).
 God’s order for mankind to rule over the natural world is reversed (Gen. 1 v 28-31, 3 v 17-19, 6 v 5-19).
+Truth is replace with falsehood and history is rewritten to hide the unpalatable truth.

 Those who accept the life of God’s sinless second Adam by faith before their self-centred nature dies can be judged as righteous again (1 Cor.
 15 v 47-57).
 They return to their Father-God’s original commandment of only trusting in Him for help and advice (Job 42 v 3-6, Jn.
 14 v 6-17, Rom.
 8 v 26-39).